What is a Bridging Loan Secured Against? – A Brief Overview for Investors

 blog divider bottom

 Bridge loans can be both regulated and unregulated.
-A regulated bridging loan is typically secured against a property that the borrower already owns, intends to own, and/or plans to live in.
+A regulated bridging loan is typically secured against property that the borrower already owns, intends to own, and/or plans to live in.

 The main difference between a regulated and an unregulated loan, in this sense, is that a regulated loan is not being used for business or commercial purposes.
 These loans are generally used when there is a break in the property chain and the buyer needs to purchase the new property before selling the one they already own.